 You’ll find the first pair behind the coat hooks in the cab.
 You might be able to simply pull them off.
 Or you might need the help of a trim tool.

 Underneath you’ll find a torx head bolt which if you unscrew will allow you to get behind the B-pillar.
+You’ll want a Torx head socket set and ratchet to do it.
 The brackets you place here will need to be longer than the next two so that your shelf is level.

 The next two brackets will go behind the first bolts of the grab handles.
 Again torx head fittings.
 You don’t need to remove everything completely.
 Just enough so you have room to slip your brackets in.
 Then just screw the brackets to the shelf to hold in all in place.